smartcar/ios-sdk/README.md

 `forcePrompt` (optional)

 Defaults to `false`.
 The `false` option will skip the approval prompt for users who have already accepted the requested permissions for your application in the past.
 Set to `true` to force a user to see the approval prompt even if they have already accepted the permissions in the past.

+`vehicleInfo` (optional)

+Defaults to `nil`.
+Passing in a `VehicleInfo` object with a `make` property causes the OEM selector screen to be bypassed, allowing the user to go directly to the vehicle login screen.
+For a complete list of supported makes, please see our [API Reference](https://smartcar.com/docs/api#authorization) documentation.

 ### Handling the Redirect